python-poetry/website/content/blog/2025-02-xx-announcing-poetry-2-1-0.md

 currently issue a **warning** in such cases and continue using the built-in `poetry-core` backend by default.

 {{% warning %}}
-This behavior will change in the next minor release of Poetry.
-When a `[build-system]` section is not defined, Poetry will then default to using `setuptools`.
+This behavior will change in a future minor release so that Poetry will default to `setuptools` if no `[build-system]` section is defined.
 {{% /warning %}}

 ### Experimental commands to manage Python installations